Life Span Human Development

-- Explain the life span perspective of development.
+- Identify the distinctive features of life span development.

 Infancy and Early Childhood

-- Examine physical, cognitive, and socioemotional development in infancy and early childhood.
+- Identify features of physical, cognitive, and socioemotional development in infancy and early childhood.

-- Examine physical, cognitive, and socioemotional development in middle childhood and adolescence.
+- Identify features of physical, cognitive, and socioemotional development in middle and late childhood and adolescence.

 Early and Middle Adulthood

-- Examine physical, cognitive, and socioemotional development in early and middle adulthood.
+- Identify features of physical, cognitive, and socioemotional development in early and middle adulthood.

-- Examine physical, cognitive, and socioemotional development in late adulthood.
+- Identify features of physical, cognitive, and socioemotional development in late adulthood.

 - Determine challenges faced with the end of life.